 We provide accredited continuing professional education for physicians, physician assistants, nurses, and pharmacists regarding the potential uses of medicinal cannabis.
 Many states, including Pennsylvania, require healthcare professionals to receive such education before recommending medicinal cannabis products or addressing patient needs in a registered dispensing facility.

 All certified programs are designed to meet the continuing education needs of healthcare professionals as the use of medical cannabis expands.
 Lambert Center programs present valid, balanced, and objective content that reflects the scientific standards of academic medicine.
-Jefferson, as a nationally recognized provider of continuing professional education for physicians and pharmacists, develops these programs in accord with the requirements and policies of the Accreditation Council for Continuing Education (ACCME) and the Accreditation Council for Pharmacy Education (ACPE).

 The DoH/CE Credit activity is a 4-hour set of 7 modules that fulfills the Pennsylvania Department of Health’s training requirement for physicians who wish to recommend medicinal cannabis to patients, and for physicians, physician assistants, pharmacists, and nurse practitioners who wish to work in Pennsylvania dispensaries.